 \begin{definition} Let $X$ be an $\infty$-operad, modelled as an (open/closed) complete dendroidal Segal space.
 Then its \emph{profinite completion} is defined as a fibrant replacement of $\wh X$ in $\dProfS_{RSC}$.
 If $X$ is modelled by a reduced open dendroidal Segal space, then its \emph{profinite completion} is defined as a fibrant replacement of $\wh X$ in $\rod\ProfS_{RS}$. \end{definition}

-To make the previous definition homotopy-invariant, one might wish to replace $X$ by a normalization before applying $\wh{(\cdot)}$.
+To make the previous definition homotopy-invariant, one might wish to replace $X$ with a normalization before applying $\wh{(\cdot)}$.
 The following lemma ensures that this is not necessary, since the functor $\wh{(\cdot)}$ is already homotopy-invariant.

 \begin{lemma} The profinite completion functor $\wh{(\cdot)}$ preserves all weak equivalences.
 In particular, if $X \to Y$ is a weak equivalence in $\dSpace$ between degreewise finite objects, then it is also a weak equivalence in $\dProfS$. \end{lemma}